ajaykarwal/ajaykarwal-v8/src/posts/2021-05-01-my-typical-day.md

     - misc
 ---

-I've recently been seeing a lot of posts where other folks in the industry have been blogging about their typical day.
+Earlier this year I saw a lot of posts where other folks in the industry have been blogging about their typical day.
 Turns out these posts are forming what Ethan Marcotte has referred to as [a “blogging chain.”](https://ethanmarcotte.com/wrote/a-day-typical/)

 The chain was started by [Colin Devroe](http://cdevroe.com/2021/01/07/my-typical-day/), and he tagged a number of people to do the same.
 Some of my favourites including [Dan Mall](https://danmall.me/articles/my-typical-day/), [Chris Coyier](https://chriscoyier.net/2021/01/08/my-typical-day/), [Sara Soueidan](https://www.sarasoueidan.com/desk/typical-day/), [Jeremy Keith](https://adactio.com/journal/17750) and [Michelle Barker](https://css-irl.info/my-typical-day/) have gotten involved.